xenda/suggestor/README.md

 The gem needs an structure of date like this:

-    data = '{"1": {"10": 10, "12": 1}, "2": {"11":5, "12": 4}}'
+    data = '{"Alvaro Pereyra Rabanal": {"Primer": 10, "Memento": 9}, "Gustavo Leon": {"The Matrix":8, "Harry Potter": 8}}'

-Each element will ("1" or "2") correspond to, following the example, to user ids.
-They will gave access to related items (movies).
+Each element will correspond to, following the example, users.
+They will gave access to related items (reviews for movies).

-In the example, the user "1" has seen movies identified with ids "10" and "12", given them a rating of 10 and 1, respectively.
-Similar with user with id "2".
+In the example, the user "Alvaro Pereyra Rabanal" has seen movies "Primer" and "Memento", given them a rating of 10 and 9, respectively.
+Similar with user with "Gustavo Leon".

 After loading the gem with the data: